LucyL-J/Quantifying-SIM/README.md

    0.8882119940565083
  420.2910160915429
 ```
 with an estimated increase in population mean mutation rate of $\approx 3.8$-fold and a mutant fitness of $\approx 0.89$.
+This model version fits the data worse.